hackafake/hackafake-dashboard/README.md

 ![Screen](screen.png)

-The hackAfake Dashboard is a webapp that consumes the [hackAfake web API](https://api.hackafake.it) and display information from the collected data.
+The hackAfake Dashboard is a webapp that consumes the [hackAfake web API](https://api.hackafake.it) and displays information from the collected data.

 ## Development server